ieshreya/Obsidian-Cheat-Sheet/README.md

-# Obsidian Cheat Sheet and Shortcut Keys
+# Obsidian Cheat Sheet and Shortcut Keys 🔮
-*This repository contains all the basic cheatsheets you need to get started to make notes in obsidian.*
+*This repository contains all the basic cheatsheets you need to get started to make notes in obsidian.
+If something's missing, add yours by raising an issue here ;)*

 ![](https://i0.wp.com/atoughnut.com/wp-content/uploads/2020/08/Index1.png?resize=768%2C385&ssl=1 )